zedd-1983/project_journal/Project_journal_zk.md

 I have also received my two K64Fs along with J-Link EDU programmer so I have started working with those.
 I have successfully integrated **SystemView** into my code and am able to continuously monitor the behaviour of the FreeRTOS running on my MCU.

+#### 13/11/2019
+I have been stuck on running the **J-Link** along with the **UART0** that is connected to **OpenSDA USB** port on K64F.
+I have been playing with the code, trying various things or workarounds such as using the **JLinkRTTViewer** to substitute the UART functionality.
+Got most of it working however was unable to obtain user input correctly.
+After some investigation I opted for a solution that would allow the JLink to work with the OpenSDA port.
+This solution involved **cutting some traces on the board** and I was quite nervous about doing so but it seems to have worked so I started to revert to the UART code I have previously implemented.
+I intend to get this to work quite quickly so I can close and merge the userTimeConfig branch and move onto the **Bluetooth** communication.
+For this I have installed the necessary headers onto the board but have yet to test it's functionality.